andyatkinson/elixir-getting-started/README.md

 `iex -S mix` vs. `iex -S mix run --no-start` to not start applications

 Mix makes a distinction between projects and applications

+Defines a new supervisor with a `:simple_one_for_one` strategy No workers are started during the supervisor initialization A new worker is started each time start_child/2 is started

+"Supervision trees" - supervisors that supervise other supervisors